nataliamele/DataLake_and_Spark_on_AWS/README.md

 Also we use **Pandas** library in notebook to print out data in table

 Project can be run on AWS and EMR cluster with PySpark preinstalled.
+We used notebook on EMR in order to explore and validate data to write accurate script (etl.py)
 In order to avoid billing for using cluster resources Terminate cluster from AWS console.